ariefauliaa/Reactive-Beta-Quant-Strat/README.md

 ### 🧠 Strategy Concept

-The strategy selectively goes **long on reactive beta stocks**, operating under the assumption that stocks with higher sensitivity to market moves may offer **enhanced upside in risk on regimes**.

-No fundamentals enter the equation.
-That means no earnings reports, no financials, no projections, no margins, no ROI, nothing from statements.
-Our model is purely behavioral, operating on liquidity and beta alone.

-This is **not a stock picker’s strategy**, we trust the system.
-If a company is a zombie with negative equity but meets the quantitative criteria, it gets included.
-No human override at all.

-We use basic risk management, 10% stop-loss.
-The logic spans two dates: current date (x) and next date (x+1).
-If a stock is flagged on x for entry on x+1, we model the buy price as x close + x+1 open.
-If that’s 100 and next date low price hits below 90, we close the trade on 90.

-**No hyperparameter games.
-No tuning for backtest glory.
-We’re here to validate one idea: Is beta reactivity a reliable upside signal during bullish phases?**
+1. Strategy takes top n stocks ranked by a 50/50 weighted score: reactive beta (50%) and value traded (50%).
+The core assumption is market movements are stationary: high-beta stocks this week likely remain high-beta next week.
+Stocks don’t abruptly lose momentum; decay is gradual.

+2. Fundamentals are irrelevant.
+No earnings, no ROE, no balance sheets.
+We ask only two questions:

+***Easy to buy?***

+***Exit-able post-purchase?***

+If the answer is yes to both, and the stock meets the beta threshold, we buy it.
+Even if it has negative equity or other red flags, we still buy it.
+For example, if tickers A, B, and C qualify, and C has negative equity, we still buy A, B, and C.

+3. Use a simple stop loss rule: 10% below the entry price.
+Let’s say today is day x, and ticker is flagged for entry on day x+1.
+If we enter at 100 IDR, and next day’s low hits 90 or below, we exit at 90.

+4. **No hyperparameter tuning.
+We don't game backtests.** Adjustments are minimal, focused only on:

+- Interval granularity (daily / weekly / monthly / quarterly)

+- Turnover thresholds (to ensure tradeability)

+These tweaks are practical, not optimized for historical performance.
+It’s about making the strategy scalable, especially if used by larger capital pools.
+A small-cap fund might not face slippage, but a big fund will.
+The longer the interval, the more time to accumulate or exit.

 ---

 ### 🔧 Setup
 - **Market**:  Jakarta Composite Index (JCI)
-- **Filter**:
-  - Median turnover > IDR 10B (last 1800 daily bars)
-  - Tradable stocks with continuous price data
+- **Filter**:  Median turnover & tradable stocks with continuous price data
 - **Beta Calculation**: Rolling beta to JCI (Jakarta Composite Index), using specific windows
 - **Weighting Scheme**: Linear decayed weight by beta score (50%) + liquidity adjustment (50%)
 - **Data Source**: Bloomberg Finance LP, Arief Aulia Rakhman